What is overactive bladder?

 How do I measure leaking using a Pad Weight Test?

 This test helps to work out how much urine you leak over a few days.
 To do this test you will need some accurate scales for weighing.
 You do this test by:

 This will show how much you have leaked because each gram equals one ml.

-A Doctor, Nurse Continence Specialist or Continence Physiotherapist can get the best results for you.
+A doctor, continence nurse advisor or continence physiotherapist can get the best results for you.
 They will work out a program to suit you.

-Most bladder training programs take about three months.
-You may have regular meetings with your Nurse Continence Specialist or Continence Physiotherapist.
+Most bladder training programs take about 3 months.
+You may have regular meetings with your continence nurse advisor or continence physiotherapist.
 They will teach you ways to hold on for longer.
 This will mean you can hold more urine in your bladder.

-The Continence Physiotherapist or Nurse Continence Specialist will teach you how to use your pelvic floor muscles.
+The continence physiotherapist or continence nurse advisor will teach you how to use your pelvic floor muscles.
 These muscles support your bladder and urethra.
 The urethra is the tube that carries urine from the bladder to the outside.
 Strong pelvic floor muscles help to hold back the strong urge to pass urine.
 This will help you hold on until you reach the toilet.

-Drink fluid every day.
-Fluid is everything you drink.
-Fluid includes milk, juice and soup.
-The best fluid to drink is water.
+It is normal to consume between 1.5 - 2 litres of fluid per day unless your doctor says this is not okay.
+This way your bladder will slowly learn to stretch to hold more urine.
 You need to keep track of how much you drink each day.
-To do this, you will need to know how much your cup or mug holds.
+To do this you will need to know how much your cup or mug holds.
 Cups can hold from 120 to 180mls whereas mugs can hold 280 to 300mls or more.

 Avoid drinking fizzy drinks or drinks with caffeine.
 These can upset the bladder and make it harder for you to hold on.
 There is some caffeine in chocolate, tea and coffee.
 There is more caffeine in cola and sports drinks.
 It is best to avoid drinking these.